veronicaeyo/Beer-Data-Analysis/README.md

 # Beer-Data-Analysis

  ## Business Problem
  Our Company is trying to gain insight on how the property of beer can actually affect demand for it from the Consumers.
-Survey questionaires were given to beer drinkers and they were encouraged to rate various beer types on a scale of 0-5, and also write a review text on what they felt about the beers that they rated.
-The feedback was collated and
+Survey questionaires were given to beer drinkers and they were encouraged to rate various beer types on a scale of 0-5, and also write product reviews about the beers that they rated.
+The feedback was collated and given to my team for analysis.
  ## The dataset

 The dataset contains the beer properties as well as the reviews collected from the l.